 The singer's famous glasses disappeared for more than two decades after he died in a plane crash near Clear Lake, Iowa, in 1959.
 Holly’s trademark frames, along with the Big Bopper’s watch, were thrown clear of the plane wreckage.
-The items remained buried in the snow until the spring thaw, when they were turned over to the County Sheriff’s office and filed away in a sealed manila envelope.
+The items remained buried in the snow until the spring thaw, when they were turned over to the County Sheriff’s office and filed away in a sealed manila envelope, where they were forgotten.
 The envelope was rediscovered in 1980 by County Sheriff Jerry Allen, who came across it while looking for old court records.
 The discovery was announced on February 29, 1980.
 The glasses were returned to Holly’s widow, Maria Elena.

 On February 29, 1960, Heidi Henriksen was born.
 Her brother, Olav, joined the family exactly four years later.
 And in 1968, to the day, Leif-Martin Henriksen entered the world.
 The Norwegian siblings held the Guinness record for most babies born on a Leap Day until 2012, when the Estes family from Utah tied them: Xavier Estes was born on February 29, 2004; Remington Estes in 2008; and Jade Estes in 2012.

 4. Davy Jones died on Leap Day in 2012.

 In 2012, the Monkee passed away after suffering a heart attack.
 He was just 66, leaving many fans in shock at his unexpected death.